 - Scheduled meetings: See when you have scheduled meetings regardless of whether those meetings are associated with booked projects.

 - Shared calendars: Share your calendars with your team to ensure everyone is on the same page with scheduling.
+You can also utilize round-robin scheduling to share the workload easily.

 - Tentative projects: Keep track of projects that aren’t quite on the books yet.